pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

 * :py:func:`replace_command`: overwrite existing command to execute your code

-* :py:func:`wrap_command`: modify existing command by adding code to execute before and/or after existing functionaliy.
+* :py:func:`wrap_command`: modify existing command by adding code to execute before and/or after existing functionality.

 * :py:func:`filter_command`: conditionally execute the command when triggered.